civilKaos82/active-record-intro-editing-tables-challenge/README.md

 In this challenge, we're going to make some small adjustments to an already existing database.
 We'll need to drop a column, add a column, and rename a column.
 We'll be writing Active Record migrations to make these changes.

-When we write Active Record migrations to create a table, we rely on the `#create_table` method inherited from the `ActiveRecord::Migration` class.
+When we write Active Record migrations to create a table, we rely on the `#create_table` method inherited from the `ActiveRecord::Migration[5.0]`) class.
 When we want to make changes to existing tables, we'll also rely on inheriting behaviors from this class; we just need to explore the api to see [which methods are available][RailsGuides Using the Change Method].

 This challenge provides us with migrations that create the three tables:  people, ratings, and dogs.
 However, they create the tables based on out-of-date expectations.
 Our updated schema design—as seen in Figure 1—has three changes from the previous design: